tdevere/ADO_DNS_LABS/README.md

 - **GitHub Issues:** Report bugs or request features
 - **Copilot Chat:** Use `/dns-troubleshoot` for AI assistance
 - **Documentation:** Check docs/ directory for detailed guides

----

-## 📝 License

-This project is licensed under the MIT License.
-See the repository root for details.

----

-**Ready to start?** Choose your path (A or B) and dive into the labs! 🚀